Best Framing Nailers of 2019 & Ultimate Nail Gun Buyers Guide

 - Powerful enough to drive the nail in completely, no need to hammer

-- Nose attachment included with product
+- Nose attachment included

 - Works well with metal brackets